 Rose is the smallest cottage at Bosinver with a double and a single room plus space for a cot.
 The other cottages have room for between 4 and 12 people in various configurations so they can cater for all sizes of families or groups.
 They are all individually decorated and there are lots of pictures on the website to make it easy for you to pick one that suits you.
 We have actually already booked to go again next year with friends staying in the large farmhouse which seems a perfect way to holiday together while still having plenty of space.
 I also love the look of their newest addition the very modern, eco-friendly friendly ‘Lowen’ lodge, with its own hot tub that sleeps 8.

 Pets are accepted in some of the cottages.

 In the end we didn’t really explore much of the area as we found plenty to keep us busy on Bosinver.
-On site they have the playbarn, full of toys and a soft play area, a beautiful pool, a games room which is great for the older children with things like pool and table football, an outdoor playground and a zip wire, not to mention the acres of woodland you can roam around.
+On site they have the playbarn, full of toys and a soft play area, a beautiful pool (worked on by Phoenix Pool Remodeling company), a games room which is great for the older children with things like pool and table football, an outdoor playground and a zip wire, not to mention the acres of woodland you can roam around.

 The team man an office on site so you can always pop in for help with anything and to check the notice board for details of any special events coming up.
 If you head off for a last minute beach trip just pop into the shed next to the office which is stacked full of buckets, spades and nets for you to borrow.
 There are spare wellies to borrow for muddy walks if you’ve forgotten yours too.